-Bob Witmer is an experienced litigator who represents owners and developers in land use and valuation disputes, manufacturers in environmental matters and municipalities in Indian Land Claim litigation.
+Bob Witmer is a retired partner of the firm who currently serves as Of Counsel.
+He is an experienced litigator who represents owners and developers in land use and valuation disputes, manufacturers in environmental matters and municipalities in Indian Land Claim litigation.

 What do you focus on?

 I represent owners and developers in land use and valuation disputes, more than a dozen of which I argued before the New York State Court of Appeals.
 I successfully defended two counties against substantial land claims by the Oneida Indian Nation of New York.